Course Title: Approved Industry Experience 2

 Upon successful completion of this course you should be able to:

-- CLO 5: Work across a variety of information technology platforms and environments (the choice of platforms and environments will depend on the specific workplace requirements)
+- CLO 6: work across a variety of information technology platforms and environments

-- CLO 6: Demonstrate understanding of and proficiency with the industry processes and standards relevant to your degree.
+- CLO 8: prove an understanding of and proficiency with the industry processes and standards relevant to your degree.

 Overview of Learning Activities

 This approved industry experience gives you the opportunity to consolidate and improve the program capabilities that you have developed in your first two years.
 In the course of your employment, you will receive industry feedback on your learning activities or assessment tasks.
 You should learn the requirements of being employed in the field of your degree program where you can productively add value to the company.

 - apply technical knowledge to solve these technical problems and issues

 - communicate all aspects of your work achievements/progress with your work supervisor and colleagues

 - collaborate with all team members in communicating and finalising solutions

 - take ownership and responsibility for work activities

 - research new or unknown technologies and innovations.